gt4w-consultoria/Leaflet.EasyButton/README.md

 # L.EasyButton

-## Workaround to allow Resumable.js assignBrowse to L.EasyButton buttons in Firefox.
+## Workaround to make Resumable.js assignBrowse to L.EasyButton buttons work in Firefox.

 The easiest way to add buttons with Leaflet &mdash; so simple it fits in a gif: